 - New and Renewable Energy Technologies (EGNRET)

-- The Asia Pacific Energy Research Centre (APERC) was established in July 1996 in Tokyo, as an affiliate of the Institute of Energy Economics, Japan (IEEJ), in accordance with the Action Agenda adopted by APEC Economic Leaders when they met in Osaka in November 1995.
-The primary objective of the APERC is to foster understanding among APEC economies of global, regional and domestic energy demand and supply trends, energy infrastructure development, energy regulatory reform, and related policy issues to promote regional prosperity.
+- Asia Pacific Energy Research Centre (APERC) – established in July 1996 in Tokyo, as an affiliate of the Institute of Energy Economics, Japan (IEEJ), in accordance with the Osaka Action Agenda adopted by APEC Economic Leaders in 1995.

-- The APEC Sustainable Energy Centre (APSEC) was established in 2015 at Tianjin University, China, following endorsement by APEC Economic Leaders in Beijing in 2014.
-APSEC aims to promote advanced ideas and models of sustainable energy development across the APEC region, and facilitate cooperation among member economies in information exchange, policy dialogue, technology R&D, demonstration and dissemination, and capacity building in the field of sustainable energy.
+- The APEC Sustainable Energy Centre (APSEC) – established in 2015 at Tianjin University, China, following endorsement by APEC Economic Leaders in Beijing in 2014.

 Since 2009 an APEC Sub-Fund for Energy Efficiency and Low-Carbon Measures has been maintained with contributions from the Government of Japan.
 This sub-fund continues to support a wide range of energy-related technical capacity-building projects supporting cooperation between APEC members.
 The general procedures for applying for APEC project funding are available here.

 The EWG offers an optional review process for project planners who wish to apply for the Energy Efficiency and Low-Carbon Measures Sub-fund as per this EWG Project Process Map.
-The next deadline for submission of draft project concept notes to the relevant EWG Expert Group/Task Force Secretariats (copying the APEC Secretariat) for this optional review is 15 March 2018, for Project Session 2 2018.
-Any project applications should be discussed before submission with the EWG representative of the lead economy for the project.
+The next deadline for submission of draft project concept notes to the relevant EWG Expert Group/Task Force Secretariats (copying the APEC Secretariat) for this optional review will be 9 October 2019, for Project Session 1 of 2020.
+It is recommended that project applications be discussed with the EWG representative of the lead economy for the project before submission.

 APEC Supercharges Energy Efficiency Gains